taxisuper/frontend/readme.md

 Thus we need to extend our `view` state object with a new prop: `formVisibility`.
 The reducer should be extended with two cases `FORM_HIDE` and `FORM_SUBMITTED`, the latter action type we created in Step II.
 When the `Form` is hidden, that is, when `formVisibilty: false`, the `FilterList` should be visible, along with a button ```<button>New filter</button>```.
-When the `Form` is displayed, the `FilterList` and the button should be hidden.
+When the `Form` is displayed, the `FilterList` and the "new filter" button should be hidden.

 2) The form fields should be cleared